-Cat’s Claw is also called Uncaria tomentosa grows in the Amazon and in other tropical areas of South and Central America.
+Cat’s Claw is an herb also called Uncaria tomentosa grows in the Amazon and in other tropical areas of South and Central America.
 It grows as a woody vine and is named after the claw like extensions that extend from the vine.
 Both the bark and root are used in the preparation of the herbal teas, tinctures or extracts.
 Historically, it was used as far back as Inca times for the treatment of a variety of health problems.

 It has proven to have anti-inflammatory properties.
 In one study, patients were given Cat’s claw along with sulfasalazine or hydroxychloroquine to treat a health condition did better than when the medications were used alone.
 Another study indicated that the mechanism of action of Cat's claw appears to be as an inhibitor of TNFalpha.